sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 var collection = landsat8
     .filterDate('2017-01-01', '2022-01-01')
-    .filterBounds(suriname);
+    .filterBounds(liberia);

 Map.addLayer(collection, {bands: ['SR_B4', 'SR_B3', 'SR_B2'], min: 7000, max: 12000}, 'Landsat 8 Collection');

 print(collection);
 ```

-The result is images superimposed on each other and a total of 887 images.
-Take into account that the images that appear at the top are in accordance with the order of the images within the collection.
+The result is images superimposed on each other and a total of 885 images.
+Note that the images that appear at the top are in accordance with the order of the images within the collection.
 In the `Console` you can look at the order of the images.

 <img align="center" src="../images/intro-gee/fig37.png" vspace="10" width="500">